 The crown jewel of the house is a family room, entirely surrounded by glass, overlooking the Creek bed.
 The great room of the house is averaging 20-foot ceilings with edge-grain fir picture windows.
 The scene where the family is welcoming Bella for her birthday surprise and where Jasper attempted to attack Bella was filmed here.
 Floors are covered by a combination of slate, wool carpets, edge grain cherry floors as well as concrete.
 The kitchen would be a paradise to any skilled chef.
 It includes edge grain cherry cabinets and granite countertops and the top-notch restaurant-quality appliances.

 The residence with more than 5,117 square feet holds four large bedrooms including a Luxurious Master Suite Getaway, two full and two half bathrooms.
 The fifteen-room mansion originally entered the market with the price tag of $3,298,000.
 Less than one year later, the price of this magnificent property dropped to $2,998,000.
-The house is currently not listed under any real estate agency and it´s rumored that it´s been successfully sold.
+The house is currently not listed under any real estate agency and it's rumoured that it's been successfully sold.

 3333 North West Quimby Street in Portland is the home to the first Cullen Residence – the Hoke House.
 The Hoke House was the first Cullen residence shown in Twilight Saga, and the rest of them all followed the same template of luxurious modern house in the secluded area in the woods.
 The house is owned by John Hoke, a director of footwear design in Nike.
 The residence was built in 2006 and was completed in 2007, just in time for the first Twilight movie.

-The living room has a very cozy feeling, despite the fact that it´s surrounded by glass walls that open it up to the forest.
-The color of the seating furniture adds beauty to the living room as it matches with the wooden flooring.
+The living room has a very cozy feeling, despite the fact that it's surrounded by glass walls that open it up to the forest.
+The colour of the seating furniture adds beauty to the living room as it matches with the wooden flooring.
 A perfect modern fireplace at another living area makes it look even more inviting than the central living room.

-"Trying to forget something as intriguing as this would be an exercise in futility." – Mia Wallace, Pulp Fiction
+"Trying to forget something as intriguing as this would be an exercise in futility." – Mia Wallace

 Mia Wallace's house from the cult 1990s movie Pulp Fiction is located right in the heart of Beverly Hills.
 1541 Summitridge Drive hosts this white house built in 1960 with a little over 4,000 square feet.
 This modern building with three bedrooms and three and a half bathrooms sits in the middle of an acre large property.
 The house is in a well-guarded gated celebrity community and very little information has been released about the house and the property since the filming finished.

 The building was last time resold was in 2010, for an undisclosed sum.
-The listing, interestingly, didn´t mention its role in one of the most iconic movies of the modern cinematography.
-One look at the white designed interiors and every Pulp Fiction fan starts humming a notorious "Girl, You'll be a Woman Soon."
+The listing, interestingly, didn't mention its role in one of the most iconic movies of the modern cinematography.

 Ennis House Front View by Mike Dillon